Branford Garden Club

 SCARECROWS ON THE GREEN

 This annual fundraiser has grown to include dozens of commercial businesses, local non-profits, school and learning centers and more, who create imaginative and colorful scarecrow vignettes, all displayed on the Branford Green in October.
 It's a popular BGC fundraiser, and the participants appreciate the publicity and fun.
 Volunteers to help with publicity are always needed.

-Our mission is to work with children and youth and their teachers in child-friendly ways that educate and nurture an interest in plants and gardening.
+Our mission is to work with children and youth groups and their teachers to nurture an interest in plants, gardening, and conservation efforts.
+We encourage pre-school children to become junior floral “designers” by guiding them in arranging Mother’s Day flower mugs.